T3kan0/PostgreSQL_ORDBMS/README.md

 Developing a relational database with Postgresql...

-1) Mission statement;
+1) Mission statement:

-The database was created from the following mission statement:

 > #### '' Allow students to load their attendance session data, including tutor details and the subject being facillitated ''

-Where each identified noun forms a table, in the above statement, these are 'students', 'session', 'tutor' and 'subject'.
+2) Create tables, one for every noun found in the mission statement:

+> psql -U your_username -d your_database -f my_script.sql